emilia-szymanska/turtlebot3_control/README.md

 - linear and angular circle scaling (these cause a similar action as above, but are valid only for a circular movement - when the bot receives commands such as upleft, upright, downleft, downright).

 The parameters are set in the launch file, but also have some default values implemented.

+## Performance

+The video presenting the perfomance of the package alongside with Android application in the [laboratory](https://lamor.fer.hr/) can be found [here](https://youtu.be/YFx6O14_POA).

 ## Credits